Information Design in Optimal Auctions: Discussion

-Proposition \ref{cps} has an implication on both the seller-worst problem and the buyer-optimal problem with two buyers.
-Specifically, we can still argue that the seller-worst signal distribution must be regular, symmetric, and admit only nonnegative virtual values.
-Since second-price auction with reserve is optimal for such signal distributions, identifying a seller-worst information structure amounts to solving the problem in (\ref{2nd}).
+Proposition \ref{cps} has an implication for both the seller-worst problem and the buyer-optimal problem with two buyers.
+Specifically, we can still argue that the seller-worst signal distribution must be regular and symmetric, and must admit only nonnegative virtual values.
+Since a second-price auction with a reserve price is optimal for such signal distributions, identifying a seller-worst information structure amounts to solving the problem in (\ref{2nd}).
 If the prior distribution is regular and admits nonnegative virtual values, it is also a feasible choice in this problem.
-Hence, Proposition \ref{cps} applies and fully revealing is seller-worst.
-Moreover, since fully revealing maximizes the total surplus, it is also buyer-optimal.
-In summary, we have the following corollary:
+Hence, the proof of Proposition \ref{cps} demonstrated that the full revelation is the seller-worst information structure.
+Moreover, since full revelation maximizes the total surplus, it is also the buyer-optimal information structure.
+The following corollary summarizes our findings.\footnote{ Based on our result that the seller-worst information is regular and induces nonnegative virtual value, Corollary \ref{coro-continuous} can alternatively obtained from Part (i) in Theorem 5 of \cite{ganuza2010signal}, which shows that in a second-price auction with two bidders, the seller's revenue is nonincreasing in the precision of the signals.}

-\begin{corollary} For $n=2$, if the prior distribution is regular and admits nonnegative virtual values, then fully revealing is both the unique symmetric buyer-optimal and seller-worst information structure. \end{corollary}
+\begin{corollary} For $n=2$, if the prior distribution is regular and admits nonnegative virtual values, then full revelation is both the unique symmetric buyer-optimal and the unique symmetric seller-worst information structure. \end{corollary}

-Note that Corollary \ref{coro-continuous} requires that the prior be regular and admit nonnegative virtual values; hence it rules out the binary prior which we analyze in Theorem \ref{result_seller}.
-If $n\geq 3$ or the prior is irregular, we can still solve the problem in (\ref{2nd}) and we report the solution in \cite{chen2020quantile}.
+Corollary \ref{coro-continuous} restores the equivalence between the buyer-optimal information structure and the seller-worst information structure.
+However, it requires the prior to be regular and induce only nonnegative virtual values.
+In particular, it rules out the binary prior which we analyze in Theorems \ref{result_seller} and \ref{result_buyer}.\footnote{ If $n\geq 3$ or the prior is irregular, we can still solve the problem in \eqref{2nd}; we report the solution in \cite{chen2020quantile}.
 However, the optimal signal distributions which we obtain in these situations are no longer regular.
-Hence, as we demonstrate in Example \ref{irexample}, the optimal auction may not be a second-price auction with reserve.
+As we demonstrate in Example \ref{irexample}, the optimal auction need not be a second-price auction with a reserve price.} In Appendix \ref{inequivir}, we construct a regular continuous prior under which the buyer-optimal and seller-worst information structures are not equivalent.
+The example clarifies that the inequivalence of the seller-worst information and the buyer-optimal information arises not because the prior is discrete but rather it induces negative virtual values.